-Studying a language is one of the most interesting things to do in this world; by means of this we will be able to learn about a person’s behavior, culture, beliefs, history and understand every person we encounter every day.
+Studying a language is one of the most interesting things to do in this world; by means of this, we will be able to learn about a person’s behaviour, culture, beliefs, history and understand every person we encounter every day.

 It gives a person better ideas of how to deal with other nationalities; it also helps us to know the do’s and don’ts of each country.
-Cultural events have a big role in language training, especially for those people who want to study, work or establish a business in a certain country.
-People who attend cultural events often have plans to visit or stay in other country, may know people from that country or attend due to curiosity or an attraction to the cultural character.
+Cultural events have a big role in language training, especially for those people who want to relocate to study, work or establish a business in a certain country.
+People who attend cultural events often have plans to visit or stay in another country, may know people from that country or attend the events due to curiosity or an attraction to the cultural character.

-Globally, culture in the society of different countries is continuously being shaped by numerous factors which may range from the country’s history, the type of government that is situ, the dominant religion that is being practiced, the living conditions of the people or the country’s geographical location, to name just a few of the factors.
+Globally, culture in the society of different countries is continuously being shaped by numerous factors which may be due to the country’s history, the dominant religion that is being practised, the living conditions of the people or the country’s geographical location.

 Typically, immersing oneself in cultural events of different nations may also help in gradually learning other foreign languages.
 Since societal culture in itself is constantly changing, through understanding how certain cultural traditions or norms are being observed in certain nations may give you an updated knowledge of how a certain language has progressed and the local slang or phrases that shape it.

 Media has been an influential factor in shaping one’s background in verbal communication, colloquial terms and jargons through the years, developing in urban dictionaries time and again.
 These language progressions may give you an insight as to how the general public of a nation respond to a certain scenario at a given time, while one may more accurately learn another’s language through understanding their culture.
 It can also be said that a certain culture is easier to comprehend and enjoy by trying to learn the language being spoken.